zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/form-area.md

 The Form Area Configuration panel contains both general and advanced configuration [settings](../settings) for the form, as well as the [After Submit Actions](../after-submit-actions), which are critical for the form workflow.

-{% image caption="Use the Form Area shortcut to access it configuration from the builder.
 ![Form Area Shortcut](./assets/formarea-config-shortcut.webp)

+<small>Use the Form Area shortcut to access it configuration from the builder.</small>

 ## Structure